 My daughter used to walk with her back against the wall.

-It took me years — and a lump in my throat every time I think about it — to call it what it actually was.
+It took me years – and a lump in my throat every time I think about it – to see it for what it was.

-It’s never about the “thing” you’re perfecting.
-It’s about control.
+It’s was never about the “thing” I was perfecting.
+It was about control.
 And underneath control?
-Well, that’s – fear.
+My fear.

 I was good at the things I practiced.
 The vacuum lines.
 The hospital corners from my army cadet days.
 The alphabetized soup cans.
 The fridge stocked and rotated like a grocery store.